NFL Rumors: Cowboys Reportedly ‘Frustrated’ With Ezekiel Elliott Following Latest Contract Discussions

 With three days remaining before the 2019 NFL season formally gets underway, Ezekiel Elliott and the Dallas Cowboys are still at a stalemate.
-Despite recent reports that suggested that both sides appear to be closer to reaching some sort of compromise regarding the superstar running back’s desired contract extension, the newest update on the negotiations hints that the Cowboys are less than happy with some of Elliott’s supposed contract demands.
+Despite recent reports that suggested both sides are closer to reaching some sort of compromise regarding the superstar running back’s desired contract extension, the newest update on the negotiations hints that the Cowboys are less than happy with some of Elliott’s supposed contract demands.

 On Sunday night, Yahoo Sports‘ Charles Robinson tweeted that the Cowboys met with Elliott earlier in the day, only for Dallas officials to get “frustrated” by these discussions.
 Robinson added that following a productive round of talks on Saturday, the Cowboys were expecting “more compromise” in order for an extension to be finalized on Sunday, but expressed hope that both parties would be closer to coming to terms with each other when they meet again on Monday.